EsotericSoftware/spine-runtimes/spine-ts/README.md

 spine-ts works with data exported from the latest Spine version.

 spine-ts WebGL & Widget backends supports all Spine features.
 The spine-ts Canvas backend does not support color tinting, mesh attachments or shearing.
 Mesh attachments are supported by setting `spine.canvas.SkeletonRenderer.useTriangleRendering` to true.
 Note that this method is slow and may lead to artifacts on some browsers.
+The spine-ts THREE.JS backend does not support color tinting and blend modes.
+The THREE.JS backend provides `SkeletonMesh.zOffset` to avoid z-fighting.
+Adjust to your near/far plane settings.

 spine-ts does not yet support loading the binary format.